kevinthayes/MSHP2/README.txt

 		email template that the administrator fills out for when the job is rejected finished.html
-		email template that the administrator fills out for when the job is finished
+		email template that the administrator fills out for when the job is finished txt.py
+		makes file that Mr. Feid uses to print.
+No need for a pdf when its easier to add the parts of the form to a .txt file